dbca-wa/developer-guidance/README.md

 ## Extra credit

-* Learn the Linux command line, if you don't already use it.
+* Set up an Ubuntu-based development environment and get to mastering the Linux command line, if you don't already use it.
 This is a valuable skillset for any IT professional; your career will thank you.
 * Undertake a small development project, ideally in collaboration with another new team member (talk to a senior team member for a project specification).

 # Development environment